Aviation in Lycoming County, Pennsylvania: Formation of an airport

 On May 14 the airport held an open house and airshow on the grounds.
 Some of the aircraft that were at the show were the "Spirit of Freedom" Douglas C-54 Skymaster used in the Berlin Blockade (or Berlin Airlift).
 Also an Ex-FedEx Express Boeing 727 now an aircraft classroom for Pennsylvania College of Technology, and a Boeing B-17 Flying Fortress, Douglas SBD Dauntless and many more.

+Lycoming engines

+Willamsport is home to Lycoming Engines, which, since 1929, has been one of the world's most prolific producers of aircraft engines.
+Switching from sewing machines and bicycles, to automobile engines for the carmakers of Errett Cord, Lycoming evolved into a leader in lightplane engines in the 1930s.
+Its early piston engines were radial engines which powered Stinson Aircraft, followed soon by small "flat-four" engines powering two-seaters like the Piper Cub.

+Although its mid-20th Century attempts at building and selling giant piston engines failed, the company pioneered early turbine engines for medium- and heavy-lift helicopters, including the Bell UH-1 "Huey" and the Boeing CH-47 Chinook.
+Those turboshaft engines have led to pure-jet or turbofan engines powering BAe 146 small jetliners and Canadair Challenger business jets.